Hoshino Resorts: Hoshinoya Taketomi Island

 Opened in 2012, Hoshinoya Taketomi Island is the only resort on the island of Taketomi Island (part of the Yaeyama Islands group), a 2.4 square mile island with 342 inhabitants, 1,200 miles southwest of Tokyo.
 One of the last vestiges of the former Ryukyu Kingdom to retain its long-held identity, local village chiefs approval was needed before the complex could be built.
 When it was, it was under strict rules to respect the architectural style of the island, with only single-tier structures eventually approved and constructed.

 The property consists of 48 wood-structure villas arranged as a mini-village with stone walls, prominent Shisa displayed upon rooftops, and a lobby live-house where locals perform music on traditional sanshin.
 It was selected for three awards in the May 2013 edition of the Conde Nast Traveler "Best New Hotels in the World"; "Best New Hotels to Splurge On", "World's Most Romantic New Hotels", and "Amazing Pools at the Best New Hotels".

+Hoshinoya Fuji

+Hoshinoya Fuji, named by Hoshinoya resorts and Forbes Travel Guide as a "glamping on a hill" resort opened on 31 October 2015.